tetracorp/dungeons-of-avalon/docs/_posts/2019-06-04-version-differences.md

 A modified version of the above.
 The only difference is that the startup-sequence has been modified to comment out the cracktro.

 It's possible that _this_ is _Amiga Mania_ #4 coverdisk.
-For some reason,
-instead of using the official English version that existed, they published this bootleg pirate version with the pirate markings hastily removed.
+If this is true, then for some reason, instead of using the official English version that existed, they published this bootleg pirate version with the pirate markings hastily removed.

 The startup-sequence was edited around 1400 hours on 30 April, plausibly a deadline date for the coverdisk of the July issue.
-The editors probably didn't receive the disk on time, and published a pirate copy instead, believing it to be a working copy of a commercial release of the official English version.
+Perhaps the editors didn't receive the disk on time, and published a pirate copy instead, believing it to be a working copy of a commercial release of the official English version.

-If this is true, then when was the official English version released?
+However, if this is true, then when was the official English version released?

 Another possibility is that Amiga Mania only ever released the official version noted in the IPF, and that both of these are incorrectly named pirate copies.
+What we do know is that screenshots of the pirate copy appear in the magazine.

 The empty dungeon bug is still present.
 The DAT/Dung is also modified on 30 April, meaning they probably tested the game by loading a save file.